ilyaskurikhin/docassemble-easyciation/docassemble/easyciation/data/templates/statutes.md

 Art.
 1 **Denomination**

-% if not association.political:
+% if (association.is_political and association.is_religious):

+${ association.name } is an association according to the present articles of incorporation and the articles 60 CC and following of the Swiss Civil Code.

+% else:

 1. ${ association.name } is an association according to the present articles of incorporation and the articles 60 CC and following of the Swiss Civil Code.

+% if association.is_political:
+2. The Association is confessionally independent.
+% elif association.is_religious:
+2. The Association is non-political.
+% else:
 2. The Association is non-political and confessionally independent.

-% else:
+% endif

-${ association.name } is an association according to the present articles of incorporation and the articles 60 CC and following of the Swiss Civil Code.

 % endif